Download the Book Guide

-Nadia Wheatley is an Australian writer, whose work includes picture books, novels, biography and history.
+Nadia Wheatley author of My Place is an Australian writer, whose work includes picture books, novels, biography and history.
 In 2014 she was recognised by the University of Sydney for ‘her exceptional creative achievements in the field of children’s and adult literature, her work as an historian and her contribution to our understanding of Indigenous issues, cultural diversity, equity and social justice and the environment through story’.

 Donna Rawlins is an illustrator, book designer and teacher and in 2003 won the Lady Cutler Award for her outstanding contribution to the children’s book industry.